Australian Made Clothing Brands (That Are Ethical & Sustainable)

 14. Nelson Made

 With a focus on minimalist design and exceptional comfort, Nelson Made crafts consciously designed footwear using low-impact materials like recycled and LWG-certified leather.
 Their flat styles are made locally, with some heels crafted offshore in audited workshops that share the brand’s commitment to fair, safe working conditions.
 Founding shoemaker Jamie Nelson started the brand in her North Melbourne studio, and that same care still runs through every pair.
-Made in small batches, seasonless by design, and built to live in your wardrobe for years to come.
+Made in small batches and built to live in your wardrobe for years to come.

 15. Post Sole Studio

 Made-to-order footwear that’s designed to be worn, resoled, and loved for years.
 Born out of a shared love of shoemaking and a desire to keep Melbourne’s local industry alive, Post Sole Studio has been crafting slow, made-to-order shoes since 2014.
 Each pair is designed and made in their Abbotsford workshop, often using deadstock leather and trims salvaged from Melbourne’s once-thriving footwear industry.
-Founding shoemaker Breeze still leads the charge, offering in-house repairs, customisations, and a hands-on approach that puts fit and longevity first.

 16. Wootten